ridhij93/RefactorProject/README.md

 **Folders and their contents**

+CodeRefactor_SourceFiles_Resuts.zip contains fowllwing folders:

-jpt: Contains the source code of the project.
+1. **jpt:** Contains the source code of the project.

-Results: Contain the generated microservice clusters for five applications (DayTrader, Acmeair, PetClinic, PlantsByWebsphere, and Mayocat).
+2 **Results:** Contain the generated microservice clusters for five applications (DayTrader, Acmeair, PetClinic, PlantsByWebsphere, and Mayocat).

 Respective folder for each application in the results also contains computed metadata and a screenshot of experimental result.